syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Customize footer appearance

-BackColor and ForeColor of each part in calendar footer can customized.
-Height of the calendar footer can be customized by change the `FooterHeight` property and width of footer can updated automatically from the calendar width.
-Calendar control footer color can be customized by the following style properties.
+The BackColor and ForeColor of each part in the calendar footer can be customized.
+The height of the calendar footer can be customized by using the `FooterHeight` property, and the width of the footer can be updated automatically from the calendar width.
+The calendar control footer color can be customized by the following style properties:

-* BackColor - To change the background color of footer in calendar
+* BackColor: Changes the background color of footer in the calendar.
-* ForeColor - To change the foreground color of footer in calendar
+* ForeColor: Changes the foreground color of footer in the calendar.
-* HoverBackColor - To change the background color of footer on mouse hover state.
+* HoverBackColor: Changes the background color of footer on mouse hover.
-* HoverForeColor - To change the foreground color of footer text on mouse hover state.
+* HoverForeColor: Changes the foreground color of footer text on mouse hover.

-The following code example illustrates how to change the background and foreground of calendar footer.
+The following code example illustrates how to change the background and foreground of the calendar footer:

 {% tabs %}